Degree Requirements

 Admission to Candidacy

-Admission to candidacy indicates that the department and the Graduate School consider the student prepared to do original and independent research.
+Admission to candidacy indicates that the department and the graduate school consider the student prepared to do original and independent research.
 Students will be admitted to candidacy when they have completed all predissertation requirements, including the dissertation prospectus and excluding any required teaching.
 Admission to candidacy will normally take place by the end of the third year of study.
-Any programmatic variations from this pattern that have been approved by the Executive Committee of the Graduate School are described in the individual department statements.
+Any programmatic variations from this pattern that have been approved by the Executive Committee of the Graduate School are described in the individual program statements.
 Training in teaching can occur both before and after a student is admitted to candidacy.
 A student who has not been admitted to candidacy at the expected time will not be permitted to register for the following term and will be withdrawn from their program.
 At the time of advancement to candidacy, eligible students who have not petitioned for or received en route degrees (e.g., M.A., M.S., M.Phil.) will automatically be considered for such degrees.
 If a student advances to candidacy after the deadline to submit a petition for a degree in that term, the student will be considered for a degree in the following term.

 Training in Teaching